bernd-ulmann/gamma_spectrometer/tiny_spectrometer/README.md

 ![PCBImg](frontend.jpg)

-Described here is my rather simple analog front end for a gamma spectrometer.
+...and here is the schematic:

 ![FrontEndImg](analog_frontend.jpg)